 - Prime Minister Erna Solberg defined education, and particularly girls’ education, as a top thematic priority.
 Funding doubled between between 2013 and 2017, reaching NOK1.7 billion in 2017.
 As her government remains in power after the September 2017 elections, focus on education will remain.

 - The 2017 ‘White paper on the Sustainable Development Goals and Norwegian Development’ highlights education, global health, private sector development and job creation, humanitarian assistance, and climate, renewable energy and environment as priorities of Norway’s development policy.

 - Climate change and tropical forest protection is a key issue for Norway.
 The Norwegian International Climate and Forest Initiative receives about NOK3 billion per year, or US$350 million, until 2020), and aims to reduce greenhouse-gas emissions resulting from deforestation and forest degradation in developing countries.

 - The Sustainable Development Goals (SDGs) are a ‘North Star’ for the government.
-It is at the heart of the new policy document on development cooperation.
-To engage effectively with the Norwegian government and other stakeholders, it is thus important to frame new initiatives and suggestions within the SDG context and emphasize the links between the individual goals.
+They are at the heart of the White paper on development cooperation.
+To engage effectively with the Norwegian government and other stakeholders, it is important to frame suggestions within the SDG context.

-- Norway is focusing increasingly on involving the private sector in development cooperation and emphasizing public-private partnerships.
-Norway has significantly increased funding to Norfund, a state-owned investment fund.
-This may lead to more funding provided in the form of loans and equity investments in coming years, however, Norfund’s investments have not yet been counted as ODA.
+- Norway focuses increasingly on involving the private sector in development cooperation and emphasizes public-private partnerships, and significantly increases funding to Norfund, a state-owned investment fund.

 the big six